 The agency conducts criminal investigations (when the alleged behavior is criminal) and then administrative investigations.
-RISP has policies and procedures related to agency investigations which require investigations to be completed promptly, thoroughly, and objectively for all allegations.
-All Investigators conducting sexual abuse investigations shall have special training in sexual abuse investigations.
-Also, Investigators are required to gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data.
-They must interview suspected victims and perpetrators, as well as witnesses.
+RISP has policy and procedures related to agency investigations which require investigations to be completed promptly, thoroughly, and objectively for all allegations.
+All investigators conducting sexual abuse investigations shall have special training in sexual abuse investigations.
+Also, investigators are required to gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data.
+They must interview suspected victims and perpetrators as well as witnesses.
 They must also review prior complaints and reports of sexual abuse involving the suspected perpetrator.
 The agency does not terminate an investigation solely because the source of the allegation recants it.
 Substantiated allegations of conduct that appear to be criminal are referred for prosecution through the Attorney General's Special Victims Unit.
 The agency retains all written reports pertaining to the administrative and/or criminal investigations of alleged sexual abuse or sexual harassment for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.
 The credibility of an alleged victim, suspect, or witness will be assessed on an individual basis; it will not be determined by the person's status as a detainee or staff.
 No polygraphs are required.
 Investigations include an effort to determine whether staff actions or failures to act contributed to the abuse.
 Such investigations will be documented in written reports, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.
 The departure of the alleged abuser or victim from the employment or control of RISP will not provide a basis for terminating an investigation.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with investigative staff, with the Commander, and with the PREA Coordinator; agency policies related to criminal and administrative agency investigations; training curricula; and training records for Investigators.
-Investigative Policies are in GO 52H -IV.
-A triangulation of the evidence verifies RISP's compliance with this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with investigative staff, with the Facility Commander, and with the PREA Coordinator; agency policies related to criminal and administrative agency investigations; training curricula; and training records for Investigators.
+Investigative

+Policies are in GO 52H -IV and pages 4 and 5 of RISP Sworn Member Rules and Regulations.

-115.172 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Written policy and interviews with administrators verify that RISP imposes a standard of preponderance of the evidence when determining whether allegations of sexual abuse or sexual harassment are substantiated.
-Analysis: Evidence used to determine compliance with this Standard includes the interviews with investigative staff and the PREA coordinator, and the policy imposing a standard of a preponderance of the evidence or a lower standard of proof for determining whether allegations of sexual abuse or sexual harassment are substantiated, found in GO 52H IV B. The Audit Team finds that RISP complies with this Standard.
+Auditor Overall Determination: Meets Standard Auditor Discussion Written policy and interviews with administrators verify that RISP imposes a standard of preponderance of the evidence when determining whether allegations of sexual abuse or sexual harassment are substantiated.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with investigative staff and the PREA coordinator, and policy imposing a standard of a preponderance of the evidence or a lower standard of proof for determining whether allegations of sexual abuse or sexual harassment are substantiated, found in GO 52H IV B.